 Unlike in criminal proceedings, parties to a civil law dispute are responsible for determination of the facts and collection of evidence.
-Parties should indicate all the evidence during the exchange of petitions before the court continues with the trial on the merits.
+Parties should indicate all the evidence with their first petitions before the court continues with the trial on the merits.

 The court also has power to: